Warrior Way Back

 Once you have been approved for the Warrior Way Back program, you will be notified by e-mail and prompted to set an appointment with the Warrior Way Back advisor to complete the onboarding process.

 Warrior Way Back debt is forgiven in quarters over the course of four academically successful semesters (or at the time of graduation, whichever comes first).
 In this program, "academic success" is defined as earning a "C" or better in each course, completing at least 6 credits each semester, and meeting with an advisor twice each term.
 Additionally, you must stay current on your WSU charges.
 The Warrior Way Back program does not provide financial assistance or scholarships for newly accrued tuition and fees.

-Please send us email at email@example.com or set up an appointment to learn more.
+Please send us an email at firstname.lastname@example.org or set up an appointment to learn more.

 - Understand your individual financial aid situation and the necessary next steps to receive aid.

 - Understand your academic progress, remaining requirements and timeline to graduation.

 - Establish and develop ongoing relationships with a support network not limited to advisors, financial aid, career services and the adult learner community.